 Best Pharmaceuticals for Children Act and Pediatric Research Equity Act — Status Report to Congress, Food and Drug Administration, July 2016

-The report echoes the main provisions of the RACE for Children Act.
-Specifically, FDA admitted PREA limitations in encouraging pediatric oncology drug development, such as PREA requirements which involve dependency on the adult indications and exclusion of drugs with orphan indications.
+The report echoes the provisions of the RACE for Children Act.
+Specifically, FDA noted that PREA does not apply to pediatric oncology drug development.

 “We recommend eliminating the exemption under PREA for relevant orphan-designated adult oncology products, found in section 505B(k) of the FD&C Act, which could be useful for pediatric indications. (p.21)”

-This is exactly what the RACE for Children Act does.
+This is what the RACE for Children Act does.